Taiwanese indigenous peoples: Colonization in reaction to crises

 A Taiwan Pacification and Reclamation Head Office was established with eight pacification and reclamation bureaus.
 Four bureaus were located in eastern Taiwan, two in Puli (inner Shuishalian), one in the north, and one on the western border of the mountains.
-By 1887, about 500 indigenous villages, or roughly 90,000 indigenous had formally submitted to Qing rule.
+By 1887, about 500 indigenous villages, or roughly 90,000 indigenous people had formally submitted to Qing rule.
 This number increased to 800 villages with 148,479 indigenous over the following years.
-However the cost of getting them to submit was exorbitant.
+However, the cost of getting them to submit was exorbitant.
 The Qing offered them materials and paid village chiefs monthly allowances.
-Not all the indigenous were under effective control and land reclamation in eastern Taiwan occurred at a slow pace.
+Not all the indigenous people were under effective control and land reclamation in eastern Taiwan occurred at a slow pace.
 From 1884 to 1891, Liu launched more than 40 military campaigns against the indigenous with 17,500 soldiers.
 A third of the invasion force was killed or disabled in the conflict, amounting to a costly failure.

 By the end of the Qing period, the western plains were fully developed as farmland with about 2.5 million Chinese settlers.
 The mountainous areas were still largely autonomous under the control of indigenous.
 Indigenous land loss under the Qing occurred at a relatively slow pace compared to the following Japanese colonial period due to the absence of state sponsored land deprivation for the majority of Qing rule.
 In the 50-year period of Japanese rule that followed, the Taiwanese indigenous lost their right to legal ownership of land and were confined to small reserves one-eighth the size of their ancestral lands.
-However even had Japan not taken over Taiwan, the plains indigenous were on the way to losing their residual rights to land.
-By the last years of Qing rule, most of the plains indigenous had been acculturated to Han culture, around 20–30% could speak their mother tongues, and gradually lost their land ownership and rent collection rights.
+However, even if Japan had not taken over Taiwan, the plains indigenous were on the way to losing their residual rights to land.
+By the last years of Qing rule, most of the plains indigenous had been acculturated to Han culture, around 20–30% could speak their mother tongues, and they gradually lost their land ownership and rent collection rights.